Actindo-AG/Documentation/Webhooks/Integration/02_ManageWebhooks.md

 ## Remove associated worker

 Remove an associated worker from a webhook, for example, if you want to delete a worker.
-By doing it, you must assign another worker so that the webhook continue to be sent.
+By doing it, you must assign another worker so that the webhook messages continue to be sent.

+[comment]: <> (Alternativ: ... so that the webhook continues to send messages.)

 #### Prerequisites